lukevenediger/checkers/README.md

 * Add tests for the various validations performed
   * such as dupicate games in genesis
   * such as game ID length out of range

+## CI Improvements
+* Create a base image that can be used for tests - saves downloading all packages on every pipeline run